Sylverix/UnrealEngine5_TutorialReferences/README.md

 I decided to make this reference guide because I often find myself recreating the same items, objects, and actions in various learning projects.
 This is a work in progress, and I'll continue to update it with more tutorials featuring basic and potentially crucial information.

-There will also be sections that I've custom-created based on my own experiments when trying to get things to work, especially when I haven't found any good YouTube tutorials.
+There will also be sections that I've custom-created based on my own experiments when trying to get things to work, especially when I haven't found any good YouTube tutorials regarding the topic.
 For example: `4.
 How-To: Add Sprint Animation Locomotion (WIP) (Photos Only ATM)`.

 Please note that this README file is specifically tailored to work with the `Third Person Template` in the Unreal Engine launcher.